binary-com/deriv-api-docs/docs/core-concepts/websocket/index.md

 ## Why do we need WebSockets and when should we avoid them?

-WebSocket are an essential client-server communication tool and one needs to be fully aware of its utility and avoid scenarios to benefit from its utmost potential.
+WebSocket are an essential client-server communication tool.
+To benefit the most from their potential, it's important to understand how they can be helpful and when it's best to avoid using them.
 It’s explained extensively in the next section.

 Use WebSocket When You Are:

-1. ‍Developing real-time web application
+1. ‍When you're developing a real-time web application.
   The most customary use of WebSocket is in real-time application development wherein it assists in a continual display of data at the client end.
-As the backend server sends back this data continuously, WebSocket allows uninterrupted pushing or transmitting this data in the already open connection.
+As the back-end server sends back this data continuously, a WebSocket allows uninterrupted pushing or transmitting of this data in the already open connection.
 The use of WebSockets makes such data transmission quick and leverages the application's performance.
-2. A real-life example of such WebSocket utility is in the trading websites such as deriv.
-Here, WebSocket assist in data handling that is impelled by the deployed backend server to the client.
+2. For trading websites, such as Deriv.
+  Here, WebSocket assist in data handling that is impelled by the deployed back-end server to the client.
-3. ‍Creating a chat application
+3. ‍When creating a chat application.
-   Chat application developers call out WebSocket for help in operations like a one-time exchange and publishing/broadcasting the messages.
+  Chat application developers call out WebSockets for help in operations like a one-time exchange and publishing/broadcasting messages.
 As the same WebSocket connection is used for sending/receiving messages, communication becomes easy and quick.

-Now that it’s clear where WebSocket should be used, don’t forget to know the cases where it should be avoided and keep yourself away from tons of operational hassles.
+Now that we've established where WebSockets should be used, let's see where it is best to avoid them.
+This will help you steer clear of unnecessary operational hassles.

 WebSocket shouldn’t be taken onboard when old data fetching is the need of the hour or need data only for one-time processing.
 In these cases, using HTTP protocols is a wise choice.